 My “master list”

-I created the lists simply for my own use, but you may find it useful to use the lists as your main feed for NZ politics and news, or as a source of new people to follow.
+I initially created the list for my own use, but you may find it useful to use the lists as your main feed for NZ politics and news, or as a source of new people to follow.

 You can use my list in any way you like.
 You can subscribe to the list and use it as a one-stop source for NZ politics news.